Program TypeProject Assistance

 The program assists those who demonstrate a high degree of critical self-reflection and link activities to the next stage of their professional development.

-As a result of the COVID-19 pandemic, we are placing a temporary blackout period on new applications for activities that involve travel and/or in-person gatherings taking place between March 26 and June 30.
+As a result of the COVID-19 pandemic, we are placing a temporary blackout period on new applications for activities that involve out-of-province travel and/or in-person gatherings of over 50 taking place between March 26 and September 30.
 This date could be adjusted if the current provincial and federal orders and directives in place are extended.

 We have opened the August 1 intake early to allow those were planning to apply to the April deadline an opportunity to apply as soon as possible for initiatives that are achievable within the current travel and in-person gathering restrictions.
 If you have already submitted an application for the April deadline and need to revise it, please contact the program officer who can revert the application back to you for editing.